wjjpt/zz-eusa-poc/README.md

 # zz-eusa-poc

-script for query data from Gijón Bus dataset, normalize and inject into kafka topic
+script for query clients to a device using API Meraki-CMX, normalize and inject into kafka topic

 # BUILDING